-On June 10, 2012, some 200 employees and family members, representing not just the Takaoka Plant but the entire ZEON Takaoka Group, took part in the Himi Coastal Cleanup organized by a local environmental organization.
-Also, on July 1, about 200 members of the Group took part in the Fushiki-Kokubu Coastal Cleanup organized by the Takaoka-Fushiki Beautification Volunteer Group and made a dedicated effort to clean up the beach.
+On June 9, 2013, some 200 employees and family members, representing not just the Takaoka Plant but the entire ZEON Takaoka Group, took part in the Himi Coastal Cleanup organized by a local environmental organization.
+Also, on July 7, about 200 members of the Group took part in the Fushiki-Kokubu Coastal Cleanup organized by the Takaoka-Fushiki Beautification Volunteer Group and made a dedicated effort to clean up the beach.
+On February 22, 2014, we were given an environmental activity award by the "Himi City Environmental Improvement Council" in connection to this coastal cleanup activity, which we have continually participated in since 2008.

-Himi Coastal Cleanup
+Fushiki-Kokubu Coastal Cleanup